ibrahimelhadeg/blog/source/_drafts/choosing-authentication-strategy.md

 ### JWT Based Authentication Implementation

 It is finally time to jump into the actual implementation of JWT Authentication with an Express/Angular application.
-Since we have already covered a lot of the ExpressJS basics (middleware, cookies, sessions, etc.), I will not be devoting sections here to them.
+Since we have already covered a lot of the ExpressJS basics (middleware, cookies, sessions, etc.), I will not be devoting sections here to them, but I will briefly walk through some of the Angular concepts.
 If anything in this application doesn't make sense, be sure to read the first half of this post.

 All of the code below can be found in [this example repository on Github](https://github.com/zachgoll/express-jwt-authentication-starter.git).